Ginger Thorax-Back Compress

 Kind of substance

-The slowly developing warmth of ginger in the thorax region releases tension and hardening.
-Respiration can thus resume its rhythmic activity.
+When ginger slowly generates warmth in the thorax region, this releases tension and hardening.
+The patient's respiration can resume its rhythmic activity.
 Inhalation deepens and inner peace sets in.

 - Acute bronchitis

 - Chronical bronchitis